 Meanwhile, I went outside and picked a good range of yellow and red cherry tomatoes.
 I sorted through these and produced enough for two good sets of ten which I then wiped clean making sure the stalks were left on.
 Using paper plates I laid these out in their display positions and placed them with the onions and the shallots.

 Richard (my Husband), returned with the washed beetroot which I then put to one side as they would be delivered to the show on the Wednesday morning after soaking in salt and vinegar solution.
 Other crops were more urgent as they were to be delivered to the show tonight.

 Set Richard to work carefully washing the potato sets next.
 Being careful he did each set one at a time, wiping with a cloth under running water before wrapping back up in the pieces of kitchen roll and returning them to their containers with class number labels still clearly on show.

-Of course it wasn’t over yet as once we left I knew I still had the beetroot to sort out and soak, the displays of vegetables to make up and the last minute vegetables to harvest such as the lettuces and the courgettes.
-In a rash decision I decided to take a chance and to drive up to the allotment in the dark and harvest the lettuce and courgettes using my headlights and a neighbour’s torch.
-It was a risk as there was always the chance the lettuce would wilt and the courgette flowers would fall off before the morning, but I decided that it would be better than the last minute panic of trying to achieve this in the morning as well as the five displays.
+Of course, it wasn’t over yet as once we left I knew I still had the beetroot to sort out and soak, the displays of vegetables to makeup and the last-minute vegetables to harvest such as the lettuces and the courgettes.
+In a rash decision, I decided to take a chance and to drive up to the allotment in the dark and harvest the lettuce and courgettes using my headlights and a neighbor’s torch.
+It was a risk as there was always the chance the lettuce would wilt and the courgette flowers would fall off before the morning, but I decided that it would be better than the last-minute panic of trying to achieve this in the morning as well as the five displays.
 Having harvested these I took them back to the house, trimmed the courgette stalks to an even end and then inverted them stalk down into tubs of water to hopefully keep the flowers fresh until morning.
 I washed most of the dirt off the lettuce roots and then wrapped these in damp cloths before covering the cloths in aluminum foil.

 Got up at about 06.45am.